hadiG11/starknet-cairo-playground/README.md

 Tested Cairo Playground functions and checked output correctness.
 Logged minor differences in computation time.Dec 4 Reviewed Tea docs update and validated a basic contract execution on the testnet environment.Dec 5 Ran a small Cairo script and compared gas cost before and after optimizationDec 6 Debugged a failing function; issue traced to wrong argument indexing.
-Documented the fix.
+Documented the fix.Dec 7 Implemented a small Cairo test routine to verify storage reads under concurrent calls; logged delta in execution cost and updated the validation notes for reproducibility.